 While the thrum of basketballs and squeaking of sneakers sliding across the gym floor are ever-present during Unified Basketball practices, the most noticeable thing in the gym is the joy.
 Smiles light up every player and coach’s face in the room.

 Unified Basketball pairs together high school students with and without developmental disabilities to play basketball.
-Partners (able-bodied people) and athletes (disabled people) practice together and make up the team.
+Partners (people without disabilities) and athletes (people with disabilities) practice together and make up the team.
 The team practices three times a week and plays one game a week.

 The idea to bring the program to the high school was introduced by junior Gabi Hunter.
 Hunter said she noticed a lack of representation in sports of people with developmental disabilities.
 She learned about Unified Basketball through a friend’s younger sister and set up a meeting with the Athletic Director in the fall of last year.
 Now, she participates as an athlete in the league and runs the Instagram account for the high school’s Unified Basketball team.